Time & Place: on the work of Lynn Marie Kirby

 ISBN: 9781737838883

 Time & Place: on the work of Lynn Marie Kirby explores the artist’s work through a collection of newly commissioned writing and previously published essays by Etel Adnan, Charlie Hewison, Etienne Kallos, Carolina Magis Weinberg, Barbara McBane, Glenn Phillips, Lynne Sachs, Michael Sicinski, Jeffrey Skoller, Jordan Stein, Jalal Toufic, Tanya Zimbardo, and interviews with Kirby and Lissa Gibbs, Alexandra Grant, Megan Kiskaddon, Rachel Ralph, and Trinh T. Minh-ha.
-In lieu of standard photo documentation, the book includes Kirby's black & white scans.
+In lieu of standard photo documentation, the book includes Kirby's black and white scans.

 Lynn Marie Kirby is a San Francisco-based artist focused on questions of place, the residue of history, and social choreography.
 Her conceptual practice engages time as a material, different sensory systems, improvisation and collaboration, accidents that make her jump, and forms of contemplation.
 She is the co-author of XAB's previous publication Oracular Transmissions.